 - g) The Build link at the top is where you can look at the existing build definitions, build queues and build engines, look at the results of builds that have run, and submit a build.
 Builds will be discussed later in the lab. - h) Click on the Reports link at the top of the page.
+Select the Shared Reports link.
 On the left there are several predefined reports.